Laser-Assisted Cataract Surgery in Boulder County

 Femtosecond Laser Surgery can improve precision and outcomes

 Femtosecond Laser-Assisted Cataract Surgery (FLACS) was approved by the U.S. Federal Drug Administration (FDA) in 2010.
-You may already be familiar with the femtosecond laser — its been used since 2001 in LASIK surgery to correct nearsightedness, farsightedness, and astigmatism.
-The same laser technology is lauded as a way to potentially provide more refined and predictable results during cataract removal surgery.
+You may already be familiar with the femtosecond laser — it’s been used since 2001 in LASIK surgery to correct nearsightedness, farsightedness, and astigmatism.
+The same laser technology can provide more refined and predictable results during cataract-removal surgery.

 Most cataract surgery requires two initial incisions into the sides of the cornea.
-These incisions are beveled so that they act like a door and become self-sealing from the pressure in the eye.
+These incisions are beveled to act as a door and become self-sealing from the pressure in the eye.
 Traditionally made with a surgical blade called a keratome, the femtosecond laser can also make these incisions into the tissue.
 Precise incisions are critical for self-sealing and to prevent infection.

 After the incision is made, the next step is to open the lens capsule to access the cataract.
 This procedure, called curvilinear capsulorhexis, is traditionally done with a capsulotomy needle to make a tiny flap, then Utrata forceps are used to complete the procedure.
-The laser does this step by cutting the opening in a circular manner and removing the cut circular anterior capsule with forceps.
+The laser does this step by cutting the opening circularly and removing the cut circular anterior capsule with forceps.
 A centered, circular capsule is essential for good intraocular lens placement.

-In order to remove the dense cataract through the small incision, it must be broken up into smaller pieces and vacuumed out of the eye.
+To remove the dense cataract through the small incision, it must be broken up into smaller pieces and vacuumed out of the eye.
 The phaco technique does this with sound waves that act like a microscopic jackhammer within the eye.
-The femtosecond laser, on the other hand, breaks the lens into pieces before entering the eye so that less phacoemulsification energy is required to break up the cataract.
+In contrast, the femtosecond laser breaks the lens into pieces before entering the eye so that less phacoemulsification energy is required to break up the cataract.
 The phacoemulsification handpiece is then used to vacuum out the pieces.

 For patients with astigmatism, toric intraocular lenses are the most accurate technique to improve astigmatism during cataract surgery.
-Small limbal relaxing incisions on the edges of the cornea can be precisely made with the laser to fine-tune the correction of the astigmatism.
+Small limbal relaxing incisions on the cornea’s edges can be precisely made with the laser to fine-tune the correction of astigmatism.

 Dr. Kreidl, originally from San Francisco, started his ophthalmology practice at Boulder Medical Center in 2004.
 He and his wife, Ryn, a pediatrician, have two children, Luke and Max.
 Dr. Kreidl loves mountain biking and skiing with his family, and was a nationally ranked tennis player before becoming dedicated to medicine.